DevCalculus/comsol-job-resubmission/README.md

 # COMSOL Job Resubmission Script (Compute Canada)

-This repository provides a **SLURM batch script** for running and automatically resuming COMSOL Multiphysics jobs on **Compute Canada clusters** (e.g., Narval, Béluga, Graham).
+This repository provides a **SLURM batch script** for running and automatically resuming COMSOL Multiphysics jobs on **Compute Canada clusters** (e.g., Narval and Fir).
 It uses COMSOL’s recovery mechanism to restart simulations if they are interrupted by time limits or node failures.

 ---